DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-02-22-collecting-placement-details.md

 ---
 title: Collecting placement details
-description: A first pass at collecting a trainees placement detials
+description: A first pass at collecting a trainees’ placement details
 date: 2021-02-22
 ---